UniversalDependencies/docs/_fi-overview/specific-syntax.md

 punct(säikäytti-2, .-10)
 ~~~

+#### Diffs

+To prevent pure function words from having dependents when possible,
+the first of the three options has been chosen in FinnTreeBank (FTB_FI).
+The time adverbial modifies the main clause and the following subordinate
+clause modifies the adverbial.
+If the time adverbial could not stand on
+its own, a multi-part subordinating conjunction is considered
+(e.g. *ennen kuin* “before”).

 ## Subjects and objects of a noun
 <!-- this section originally from TDT guidelines section 5.11 -->